AloisSeckar/nuxt-neon/README.md

 **SECURITY WARNING**: the value of `query` cannot be sanitized before being applied to the database, so make sure you **NEVER allow unchecked user input via `raw` handler**.
 This method is implemented to allow bypassing edge cases that cannot be covered by the following wrappers, that ensure input security more.

+Since this method is potentially unsafe, a warning will display by default, if called.
+If you are 100% sure what you are doing, you can disable the warning by setting `neon.rawWarning: false`

 #### `select()`

 ```ts